 3a.
-The READ with auto precharge enabled or WRITE with auto precharge enabled states can each be broken into two parts: the access period and the precharge period.
+The read with auto precharge enabled or WRITE with auto precharge enabled states can each be broken into two parts: the access period and the precharge period.
 For read with auto precharge, the precharge period is defined as if the same burst was executed with auto precharge disabled and then followed with the earliest possible PRECHARGE command that still accesses all of the data in the burst.
-For WRITE with auto precharge, the precharge period begins when tWR ends, with tWR measured as if auto precharge was disabled.
-The access period starts with registration of the command and ends where the precharge period (or tRP) begins.
+For write with auto precharge, the precharge period begins when ^tWR ends, with ^tWR measured as if auto precharge was disabled.
+The access period starts with registration of the command and ends where the precharge period (or ^tRP) begins.

-During the precharge period of the READ with auto precharge enabled or WRITE with auto precharge enabled states, ACTIVE, PRECHARGE, READ, and WRITE commands to the other bank may be applied; during the access period, only ACTIVE and PRECHARGE commands to the other bank may be applied.
+This device supports concurrent auto precharge such that when a read with auto precharge is enabled or a write with auto precharge is enabled any command to other banks is allowed, as long as that command does not interrupt the read or write data transfer already in process.
 In either case, all other related limitations apply (e.g., contention between read data and write data must be avoided).